Resilience of Bayesian Layer-Wise Explanations under Adversarial Attacks: Experimental Results

 A simple explanation for the improved LRP robustness of BNNs lies in the fact that BNNs are provably immune to gradient-based attacks \citep{carbone2020robustness}.
 Therefore, one might argue that the stability of the LRP is a trivial byproduct of the stability of the classifications.

 To explore this question more in depth, we consider the relationship between the LRP robustness of a test point (stability of the explanation) and its softmax robustness (resilience of the classification against an attack).
-Fig. \ref{fig:scatter_fashion_mnist_vi} and \ref{fig:scatter_mnist_hmc} present scatterplots of these two quantities for the models from the previous experiments.
-An immediate observation is that deterministic explanations are weak against adversarial perturbations even when their softmax robustness \eqref{eq:softmax_rob} is close to $1$.
+Fig. \ref{fig:scatterplot_main} and Fig. \ref{fig:scatterplot_appendix} in the supplementary material show scatterplots of these two quantities.
+An immediate observation is that deterministic explanations are weak against adversarial perturbations even when their softmax robustness is close to $1$.
 Therefore, even in the cases where the classification is unchanged, deterministic saliency heatmaps are fragile.
 In fact, there are no significant changes in LRP robustness between data points that are vulnerable to attacks and data points that are robust to attacks.
 Bayesian models, instead, show a strong positive correlation between LRP and softmax robustness, especially as the number of posterior samples increases.
-While it is immediately evident that Bayesian predictions are robust to adversarial attacks (since most data points have softmax robustness greater than 0.5), it is also clear from this correlation that attacks which are more successful (i.e. lower softmax robustness) also alter more substantially the interpretation of the classification, and are therefore likely to represent genuine directions of change of the true underlying decision function along the data manifold.
+While it is immediately evident that Bayesian predictions are robust to adversarial attacks (since most data points have softmax robustness greater than 0.5), it is also clear from this correlation that attacks which are more successful (i.e. lower softmax robustness) also alter more substantially the interpretation, and are likely to represent genuine directions of change of the true underlying decision function along the data manifold.